 - Master’s Degree in Nursing (MSN) required.

 - Minimum of 2 years’ work experience in medical/surgical, long term care, and/or skilled nursing.

-- An active, current and unencumbered Registered Nurse license in the state of Arizona or compact state.
+- An active, current and unencumbered Registered Nurse license in the state of Nevada.

 - Prior teaching experience at the collegiate level preferred.

 - Evidence of involvement in one’s professional area (e.g., membership in professional organizations, presentations, research, and/or publications).

 - Must successfully pass a drug test.

 - Excellent communication skills, and the ability to build positive relationships with students and preceptors.